 In effect, God has made us trustees of the earth.
 Part of our obligation is to keep it in good condition for the benefit of future generations.

-2. The second critical value is bal tashchit.
-In Hebrew, that means “do not destroy.”
+2. The second critical value is bal tashchit: “do not destroy.”

 In the book of Deuteronomy, the Israelites were specifically commanded not to destroy the fruit-bearing trees of an opposing city when in battle.
-The sages saw this law as an example of a broader imperative.
-They extended it to peacetime as well as war, other objects as well as trees.
+The sages saw this law as an example of a broader imperative, extending it to peacetime and other objects.

-The broader imperative is this: We don’t have a right to destroy anything of potential human benefit, even if it is our own property.
+The broader imperative is this: We don’t have a right to destroy anything of potential human benefit.

 How might this work in our lives?
 Let’s say we are moving, and we have a usable table and chairs that we don’t really need any more.
 We might think we can dispose of it as we would wish.